Inquests & Inquiries

 Experience & Expertise

-Jamie was trained during pupillage by inquests specialist Bridget Dolan QC, assisting her with her work as Counsel to the Inquest during the Inquests into the deaths of seven British nationals in the terrorist attack at the In Amenas gas plant in Algeria.
+Jamie was trained during pupillage by inquests specialist and Assistant Coroner Bridget Dolan QC, assisting her with her work as Counsel to the Inquest during the Inquests into the deaths of seven British nationals in the terrorist attack at the In Amenas gas plant in Algeria.
 During pupillage he also assisted barristers working on the Hillsborough Inquests and the Inquest into the death of Amy El-Keria.

 Jamie’s own inquest experience as sole counsel includes:

 On behalf of families:

 - LDJ and NN , an Inquest into the death of two young women from traumatic asphyxiation in a nightclub crush.
 Only weeks after finishing pupillage, Jamie acted pro bono as the sole family representative during a two-week long jury inquest featuring five other interested persons, represented by senior counsel including a QC.
 After hearing evidence from victims, staff and emergency services, the jury returned a narrative conclusion stating that the safe exit of clubbers had not been adequately considered by club management and that a lack of oversight had contributed to the deaths.